Bandaranaike International Airport: Annual passenger traffic from CMB Airport (2012–present)

 From 2012 to 2023, there was a general trend of gradual increase in passenger traffic at CMB Airport.
 Both departures and arrivals showed steady growth over this period, with some occasional fluctuations.
 In 2012, there were 3,590,122 departures and 3,554,969 arrivals, totalling 7,145,091 passengers.
 Over the years, CMB experienced its highest amount of passenger traffic in 2018, with 5,389,082 departures and 5,409,587 arrivals, totalling an impressive 10,798,669 passengers.
 However, passenger numbers fluctuated.
 Due to the 2019 Easter bombings, passenger traffic began to slow down.
 During the COVID-19 pandemic, passenger traffic dwindled, reaching an all-time low of 1,231,939 departures and 792,002 arrivals in 2020, totalling 2,023,941 passengers, which was significantly lower compared to other years.

-After the pandemic, passenger traffic at CMB has been recovering gradually, with a total increase of 267.5% compared to 2021.
+After the pandemic, passenger traffic at CMB has been recovering gradually, however the lack of space of the airport due has caused over congestion and overcrowding.